621st Contingency Response Wing Commander shares vision and priorities to Airmen

+Herring, who has served in various units around the world, to include the 435th Contingency Response Squadron at Ramstein Air Base, Germany, has returned to the contingency response mission at the 621st CRW with the goal to ensure that the Airmen are well-trained and developed in their craft, have the resources they need to complete the mission and maintain a culture of professionalism and excellence.

+“As Airmen, we provide an amazing fighting force based upon our discipline and the excellence we strive to deliver day in and day out,” said Herring.

-Col. Jason Herring, 621st Contingency Response Wing Commander, addresses the Airmen of the 621st CRW during a commander’s call August 16, 2023 at the base theater on JB McGuire-Dix-Lakehurst, NJ.
-During the commander’s call, Herring emphasized the importance of holding each other accountable and continuing to move the force forward to ensure that CR Airmen provide the defensive capability that will be needed in the future.
-(U.S. Air Force photo by 1st Lt.
-Stephanie Squires)
+Herring emphasized the importance of holding each other accountable and continuing to move the force forward to ensure that CR Airmen provide the defensive capability that will be needed in the future.

 |Date Taken: